mjc180501/AirSensor/README.md

 3. iOS App (Client)
 The iOS application serves as a BLE client.
 It is designed to:

-Scan for and connect to the air quality monitor device.
+  - Scan for and connect to the air quality monitor device.

-Receive real-time sensor data from the device's BLE service.
+  - Receive real-time sensor data from the device's BLE service.

-Display the temperature, humidity, pressure, and PM2.5 values in a user-friendly interface.
+  - Display the temperature, humidity, pressure, and PM2.5 values in a user- friendly interface.

 4. Backend API (Server)
 This component is a Node.js server intended to act as a central hub for the data.
 In future development, the server will receive data from the physical device and store it, allowing for historical data analysis and remote access.